Einöd: Geography

-Einöd sits north-east of the cross point of the Blies and the left side tributary to it, the Schwarzbach.
-The village is located in the southern part of Homburg at the eastern border of Saarpfalz-Kreis at the south-eastern border of the State of Saarland.
-To the southeast, Einöd borders with the town of Zweibrücken in the State of Rhineland-Palatinate.
-To the south-west sits the town of Blieskastel in Saarpfalz-Kreis.
+Einöd sits northeast of the crossing point of the Blies and its tributary on its left, the Schwarzbach.
+The village is located in the southern part of Homburg at the eastern border of Saarpfalz-Kreis, which is at the south-eastern border of the State of Saarland.
+To the southeast, Einöd borders the town of Zweibrücken in the State of Rhineland-Palatinate.
+To the southwest, the town is bordered by Blieskastel in Saarpfalz-Kreis.

 Climate

 The weather patterns in the region are embedded within the Central European climate.
 According to the Köppen climate classification, the climate in the area around Einöd can be classified as CFB.
 These climates are often found on the western coasts of continents.

 They are characterized by a humid climate with short dry summers.
 Heavy precipitation occurs during the mild winters because of continuous presence of mid-latitude cyclones.
 In Einöd the climate is warm and temperate.
 Even in the driest months, there is a significant amount of precipitation.
 The average annual temperature is 9.2 °C and approx. 699 mm of precipitation falls annually.

-During the winter months, temperatures below 0° Celsius can be reached and the summer months can be rather hot reaching up to 40° Celsius.
+During the winter months, temperatures below 0 °C can be reached and the summer months can be rather hot reaching up to 40 °C.

 The Bliesgau, to which Einöd belongs, is thus considered one of the warmest areas in Germany and is only bested by Oberrheingraben and Breisgau in southern Germany.